Last updated 5th April 2023

 Ask your finance team what it is.
 Have their investigations shed any light on the transaction?
 If so, can it be properly allocated?

 You’ll also want to ask how long it has been there.
 The answer, hopefully, is ‘not long’!
-Transactions that sit in the Suspense Account for a long while could indicate a general lack of organisation in the team.
-If they are not investigated, identified and properly allocated it has a knock-on effect.
-Transactions hidden in a Suspense Account are easily overlooked, and may have an impact on your Profit and Loss account or another critical performance measure for your business, such as work in progress.
+Transactions that sit in the Suspense Account for a long while indicate overwork, or a lack of processes in the team.
+If transactions are not investigated, identified and properly allocated in good time it has a knock-on effect.
+Transactions hidden in a Suspense Account are easily overlooked.
+They can have an impact on your Profit and Loss account or another critical performance measure for your business, such as work in progress.

 Use your Trial Balance to keep on top of your finances

-We appreciate that not everyone is an accountant.
-As vital as good accounting is for a growing business, as MD or CEO you may not have the skills or the inclination to micromanage the finance team.
+We appreciate that not everyone is an accountant (nor do they want to be!).
+As vital as good accounting is for a growing business, as MD or CEO you may not have the skills or the inclination to micromanage your finance team.

-Part of running a successful business is having the right people in the right roles.
+Part of running a successful business is having the right people in the right roles with enough support to do their work.
 If your finance team isn’t performing at its best, you’ll be short-changed when it comes to building the business you imagine.

-If you have plans to grow and you’re concerned that the finance team you have in place could use some support, call us on 0117 244 1891.
+If you have plans to grow and your finance team could use some support, we can help.
+Call us on 020 8191 2124 or contact us here.
 We’d be happy to help you recruit the finance professional that will take your business where you’d like it to go.